The ten hottest years ever recorded all happened since 2010 and the hottest one of all was 2016.

 week later and thaws come out a week earlier in spring.

 Coral reefs, which are very sensitive to even small changes in water temperature, have been severely affected.
-In 1998, as much as 70% if coral reefs bleached in certain areas.
+Coral reefs are affected by ocean acidification.
 Coral reefs are not just pretty; they play a vital role in the ocean's ecosystems.
 When they bleach, the entire marine food chain will be ultimately affected.

 In 2007, the Nobel Peace Prize was awarded to both Al Gore and the IPCC "for